dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/pubspec.markdown

 ## Version

 Every package has a version.
+A version number is required to host your package on [pub.dartlang.org][pubsite], but can be omitted for local-only packages.
+If you omit it, your package is implicitly versioned `0.0.0`.

 No one really gets excited about versioning, but it's a necessary evil for reusing code while letting it evolve quickly.
 A version number is three numbers separated by dots, like `0.2.43`.
 It can also optionally have a build (`+hotfix.oopsie`) or pre-release (`-alpha.12`) suffix.